StephenBooysen/dt-architecture-artifacts/content/admin/markdown/Home.md

 # Digital Commerce
-The Digital Commerce area is coverer by a number of key stakeholder
+The Digital Commerce area is coverer by a number of key stakeholder.